corridor/sqlalchemy-history/docs/revert.rst

 Reverting changes
 =================

-One of the major benefits of SQLAlchemy-Continuum is its ability to revert changes.
+One of the major benefits of SQLAlchemy-History is its ability to revert changes.

 Revert update